 Six percent of students decide not to become a doctor within seven years, according to the Association of American Medical Colleges.
 The road to becoming a doctor isn’t easy.
 It’s especially hard if you’re not used to studying this much during college.
-Read the following study tips to starting your first year and passing the MCAT.
+Check out these MCAT resources and read the following study tips to starting your first year and passing the MCAT.

 Get Realistic About Your Goals

 The amount of material that you need to remember for the med school exam is far more than what you had to remember as a pre-med student.
 The materials presented in medical school is nothing like your college classes.
 This causes students to lose focus during their first year of medical school.
 Don’t underestimate the amount of material, and don’t waste time with your studies.
+Many students consider an A and P online class to help them brush up on topics like anatomy and physiology.
 This information is not to scare you away.
 Getting realistic about your goals and setting them can help you determine a clear study path.

 Master the First Year of Med School